-Engaging a personal career coach is beneficial for those who are surviving, striving or thriving in many different circumstances.
-Since every person and every situation are different, career coaching must be customized for the individual and their needs.
-That being said, here are 3 situations in which career coaching will definitely help you perform – and feel – your best:
+Engaging a personal coach is beneficial for those who are surviving, striving or thriving in many different circumstances.
+Since every person and every situation are different, coaching must be customized for the individual and their needs.
+That being said, here are 3 situations in which coaching will definitely help you perform – and feel – your best:

 #1.
 You Have Been Laid Off or Terminated